-If you sprain your knee you’ll immediately feel a sharp pain.
-Sometime a knee sprain will have a popping sound that you’ll be able to hear or feel.
+If you sprain your knee, you’ll immediately feel a sharp pain.
+Sometimes a knee sprain will have a popping sound that you’ll be able to hear or feel.
 Depending on the severity of the sprain, the pain can be so significant that you’ll struggle to walk or place weight on the affected leg.
 After the initial sprain, symptoms include:

 - Stiffness or decreased movement

 - Swelling or bruising